 Stamina Wave 1450 Rowing Machine Review

-Thank you Stamina, finally a rowing machine in your range that doesn't have a long row of numbers.
+WAVE 1450 BACKGROUNDThank you Stamina, finally a rowing machine in your range that doesn't have a long row of numbers.
 And, to make it even better, it has a name that sounds good: Wave, because it's got water and makes a whoosh when you row :0)

-So let's get onto the machine.
-Firstly, it's not too difficult to assemble and took around forty minutes.
-The instructions are clear and thankfully tell you the length of the each screw, nut and bolt so you know you're using the right ones.
-There's nothing worse than assemblying half the machine only to realize you've used the wrong bolts - yes we've done it!
-The rowing position is comfortable thanks to a wide-padded seat.
+THE HARDWARE The rowing position is comfortable thanks to a wide-padded seat.
 The seat slides smoothly and quietly up and down the solid steel beam thanks to the rollers beneath.
 Your feet would fit easily in the wide foot rests - they also tilt like all foot rests should for a smooth and comfortable ride.
 The handle is the sort of standard you'd expect on a rowing machine of this price and is well-padded with a good diameter for easy grip.

 The resistance is provided by a fly wheel spinning in the water tank.
 This also means the harder you row the more resistance you'll feel.
 You can raise your workrate further by adding more water (siphon included).
 More expensive water resistance rowers such as First Degree have a lever to change resistance without the need to get out the bucket - but you would pay a few hundred dollars more for one of these models.
 The tank as 10 levels marked but note, the warranty may be invalidated if you fill above level 10.
 Some are put off by the idea water-resistant rowing machines need more maintenance than other types, but this isn't the case.
 Simply drop a water purifier tablet in once a month and you're done - but never use chlorine as this will damage the tank.
 The water should be changed once every four to six months, but if it's not going to be used for a month you should empty the tank first.
 And as this comes with a tough nylon rowing strap, you won't need to oil the chain.

-Summary The Stamina Wave a solid, well-built, no-nonsense water resistance rowing machine.
-The elegant design is attractive with quality components, and at the price is does represent good value for money in our view.
+DISPLAY/CONSOLE It's an okay sort of monitor displaying all the usual data you'd expect to find - if a little basic.
+This model comes with a heart rate chest strap that displays your pulse on screen - but note there are no heart rate programs.

 Note - just to confuse you, there's a model called the Stamina Wave 1445 - but that doesn't have a heart rate monitor and chest strap, plus the endcaps don't have a leveling wheel.
 Not a big difference but we feel the ability to display your pulse rate make the 1450 a better option.
 Note: This website is an associate of Amazon and a number of other retailers.
 We earn a commission from sales generated via these links, but this does not influence how we rate the rowing machines we review.

 Stamina Wave 1450: